Seek Returns logo

 0.00

-UMC’s Debt-to-Equity Ratio of 0.15 is typical for the Semiconductors industry, indicating its use of leverage is in line with the sector norm.
+UMC’s Debt-to-Equity Ratio of 0.25 is typical for the Semiconductors & Semiconductor Equipment industry, indicating its use of leverage is in line with the sector norm.
 This suggests a balanced approach to its capital structure.

-ARM vs. UMC: A comparison of their D/E Ratio against the Semiconductors industry benchmark.
+ARM vs. UMC: A comparison of their Debt-to-Equity Ratio (MRQ) against the Semiconductors & Semiconductor Equipment industry benchmark.

 ARM